technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 01/Lab01.md

     <img src="./media/image3.png" style="width:5.59205in;height:0.82028in"
     alt="A screenshot of a computer Description automatically generated" />

-3. Download the file to the VM.

     <img src="./media/image4.png" style="width:5.74633in;height:0.98934in"
     alt="A screenshot of a computer Description automatically generated" />

-4. If you have a Microsoft 365 tab open in your Edge browser, then select it now; otherwise, open a new tab and enter the following
+3. If you have a Microsoft 365 tab open in your Edge browser, then select it now; otherwise, open a new tab and enter the following
     URL: <https://www.office.com>**.**

-5. On the Microsoft 365 navigation pane, select OneDrive to open it.
+4. On the Microsoft 365 navigation pane, select OneDrive to open it.

     <img src="./media/image5.png" style="width:5.07948in;height:4.44379in"
     alt="A screenshot of a computer Description automatically generated" />

-6. Browse to the **Downloads** folder to select and upload a copy of Fabrikam's 2023 Income Statement document to OneDrive.
+5. Browse to the **Downloads** folder to select and upload a copy of Fabrikam's 2023 Income Statement document to OneDrive.

     <img src="./media/image6.png" style="width:4.3529in;height:3.09228in"